 Conifers are wonderful ornamental trees to plant in your landscape.
 They are often (though not always) evergreen, and they can have spectacular foliage and flowers.
-But when you’re choosing a new tree, the number of options can sometimes be overwhelming.
+When you’re choosing a new tree, the number of options can sometimes be overwhelming.
 One easy way to narrow things down is to determine your growing zone and stick only to trees that are hardy in your climate.
 Keep reading to learn more about choosing conifer trees for zone 9 and growing conifers in zone 9.

 What Conifers Grow in Zone 9?